Dried Basil Leaves

 Description: Basil is a highly aromatic, annual bushy herb native to Southern Asia, now grown in many temperate countries around the world.
 It grows to a height of 30-60cm dependent on the variety and has square stems, with oval, toothed, glossy leaves, which are dark green in colour; Some varieties such as Purple Ruffles can have a wavy edge and reddish-purple colouring.
 The small, two-lipped flowers present in whorls and are white to pale lilac in colour.
 Basil contains vitamins A & C and is rich in calcium and iron.

 Storage: Store in cool, dry and dark conditions away from direct sunlight.
-Recommended storage information are given on the product packaging.
+Recommended storage information is given on the product packaging.